 Mosquitoes are happy to bite through the weave of your socks or T-shirt so you need to apply a repellent on your clothes and body oils on clothing don’t work.
 When you are in a very infested area, reapplying a body oil can make you very uncomfortable, especially if you are outside in the heat and the sun.

 I advise buying ready-made essential oil-based blends first, to find out what you like and don’t like before making your own.
 A DIY blend probably won’t save you money, but if you don’t like any of the ready-mades, you have no choice.
 You need something you are comfortable using repeatedly.
 Your local health food store or Whole Foods or natural baby care supplier will have lots of options.
 Look for the oils I mentioned above in their ingredient list and choose ones that have no more than 5 oils, if possible.

 I prefer to dilute essential oils in a hydrosol and/or alcohol (see formula below).
 A lavender hydrosol has a delicate scent that could match or complement the two to five oils you have selected for your repellent.
 Avoid rose, chamomile, and cucumber hydrosols, which can attract bugs.
 With any DIY water-based product, you always need to shake thoroughly before use and store in the refrigerator when not in use.

-Since we have COVID-19 and bugs this summer, I suggest you dilute your essential oils in alcohol and hydrosols.
+I also suggest you dilute your essential oils in alcohol and hydrosols.
 This topical application will double as a sanitizer and a repellent and won’t stain your clothes unless you use an oil that has a strong color (like blue chamomile).